Fei-Lab/subvoxel-resolving-algorithm/README.md

 1. Unpack the example data /subvoxel-resolving-algorithm/test data/raw.zip in place.

-2. Open profile.ini, set “INPUT0” to the example data path.Note:
+2. Open profile.ini, set “INPUT0” to the example data path.
+   Note:
    * The images should be sequential tif images with the same prefix pattern.
    * The width and height of each image should be the same and integer multiples of 128 px.

 3. Edit and save commom.ini.
 The options are as follow: